OleksiyLa/Project_5/README.md

 ### Colors

-SuperPizza employs a selection of vibrant colors aimed at enhancing the online experience:
+SuperPizza employs a selection of vibrant colors aimed at enhancing the online experience, those that are the most prominent are:

 - Main Color: #00555a
   - The primary color, #00555a, conveys reliability and trust.
 It guides users seamlessly through the ordering process, portraying efficiency and dependability.